Paradigm4/rv-stream/README.md

 ...
 19K gen.pheno
 ```

 We used two SciDB instances running on the same PC.
-The PC has a Intel
+The PC has an
-Core i5 processor at `2.50GHz` and `8 GB` RAM.
+Intel Core i5 processor at `2.50GHz` and `8 GB` RAM.

 ## Single-Threaded RVTest